 Our philosophy in managing interest rate risk is to maintain a debt portfolio inclusive of both variable and fixed-rate debt so as to limit our exposure to interest rate volatility.
-As of December 31, 2022, before taking into account any interest rate swap agreements then in place, we held \$1.6 billion of variable rate debt under our senior secured term loans due 2024 and 2028.
-The senior secured term loans due 2024 ("2024 Term Loans") paid interest at Eurodollar rate (one-month LIBOR at December 31, 2022) plus 1.75%.
-The senior secured term loans due 2028 ("2028 Term Loans") also paid interest at the Eurodollar rate (currently one-month LIBOR) plus 2.00%.
+As of December 31, 2023, before taking into account any interest rate swap agreements then in place, we held \$980.0 million of variable rate debt under our secured senior term loans due 2028.
+The secured senior term loans due 2028 ("2028 Term Loans") pay interest at the Term SOFR rate plus the Term SOFR adjustment (as defined by the Term Loan Agreement) of 0.11448% plus a margin of 1.75% (reduced from 2.00% in December 2023).